Levia-is-us/Levia-us/README.md

 > [!IMPORTANT]
-> Levia is currently 2 weeks old and many things are being worked on by a small but handy team, thank you for being early to us and being patient with us, great things ahead!
+> Levia is currently 2 weeks old and is being worked on by a small but capable team.
+Thank you for being early adopters and for your patience - great things are ahead!

 # Levia Protocol ([Levia.us](https://levia.us/))

-Levia is an Open Source AI Metacognition & Tooling infrastructure enabling agents to recursively self-learn & optimize execution pathways (think DeepSeek R1 but instead of telling users what to do, Levia roll up sleeves and execute for user).
+Levia is an Open Source AI Metacognition & Tooling infrastructure that enables agents to recursively self-learn & optimize execution pathways.

 By integrating tools and information pipelines built by its network of contributors, Levia creates a dynamic environment where agents effectively utilize real-world tools (aka **_Conductors_**).
 The protocol features a unique memory system that learns and improves autonomously through interaction and feedback.
+Levia is compatible with larger tool use paradigms such as the **Model Context Protocol**.

 [Jump straight to Getting Started](#getting-started)